The Dividend Letter: Safety in numbers

 Will this time be different?

 How does the current crisis compare to history?
 As it has been so abrupt and severe in its impact, it is difficult to say at this point.
 Which is why we took a good look at history as a guideline.
-A decline in payouts to shareholders as severe as the aftermath of the financial crisis is not an unlikely scenario.
+A decline in pay-outs to shareholders as severe as the aftermath of the financial crisis is not an unlikely scenario.
 Consensus estimates provides some preliminary insight into what we may expect from a dividend perspective.
-For our high dividend universe we compared per company the expectations for the next dividend to be paid out to the most recent one.
-As the table below illustrates, we are right to worry; many companies expected to pay out less -or nothing- to shareholders this year.
+For our high dividend universe we compared per company the expectations for the next dividend to be paid out to the most recent one5.
+As the table below illustrates, we are right to worry; many companies expected to pay out less - or nothing - to shareholders this year.
 But once again, there are still many who will.

 From a business perspective the nature of this crisis is unique; entire sectors of the economy have been shut down.
 In sectors directly hit by the corona crisis, companies quickly announced postponement or dividend cuts to weather the storm.
 Many companies have not cancelled their dividend but adopted a wait-and-see approach.
 Although it complicates things for us, it may be the smart thing to do.

 From a social perspective, the pressure on dividends is also without precedent.
 They are now a hot topic in light of corporate responsibility.
 Should companies be allowed to pay out profits to shareholders during a crisis?
-Those in vital industries and that largely depend on government support should preserve cash.
-In our opinion however, a healthy company that is hoarding cash benefits neither the shareholder nor society.
+Those in vital industries and that largely depend on government support should preserve cash but in our opinion a healthy company that is hoarding cash benefits neither the shareholder nor society.
 Dividends remain a vital source of income for many consumers.

 With this much uncertainty around the severity of the fallout of the global lockdown, it may be prudent to postpone paying dividends temporarily.
 There is some comfort in the knowledge that historically there have been enough companies that keep rewarding shareholders, even in the toughest times.
 Certainly, most of the pain in terms of earnings and dividends still lies ahead.
 However, as was the case in the previous crisis, it also brought new opportunities for our strategy.
 We are confident that as active investors we have enough room to navigate these challenging times!